red paper items

 Treat yourself

-Single Valentine’s Days are less hectic and you just want to feel loved up on.
+Single Valentine’s Days are less hectic and you just want to feel loved up.
 Being single doesn’t mean holding back.
-In fact, you can create your own perfect day.
-Plan ahead and treat yourself!
+You can create your perfect day.
+Plan and treat yourself!
 Go to the spa, go on a picnic, take a trip, or even go for a nice meal.
 If you’re lucky and there’s a great concert happening that you would enjoy, then you’re all set.

 Friend dates